waseemsalami/project-in-Cognitive-And-Psychological-Networks/README.md

 1. Data Collection and Preprocessing:

-* Extracted raw data using the Reddit API (PRAW).
+* Extracted raw data using the *Reddit API (PRAW)*.

-* Preprocessed text with tokenization, lemmatization, and stemming using NLTK.
+* Preprocessed text with tokenization, lemmatization, and stemming using *NLTK*.

 * Cleaned and filtered text data by removing stop words and irrelevant formats.

 2. Semantic Network Construction:

-* Built semantic networks using word co-occurrence as weighted edges.
+* Built semantic networks using word *co-occurrence* as weighted edges.

 * Identified shared nodes between personality groups based on frequent words.

 3. Network Analysis:

-* Calculated centrality measures, including betweenness and eigenvector centrality, with NetworkX.
+* Calculated centrality measures, including *betweenness and eigenvector centrality, with NetworkX*.

 * Conducted statistical analysis on centrality metrics to compare network structures.

 4. Community Detection:

-* Applied Louvain and Girvan-Newman algorithms to identify and compare communities within semantic networks.
+* Applied *Louvain and Girvan-Newman* algorithms to identify and compare communities within semantic networks.

-* Evaluated community modularity to assess network clustering.
+* Evaluated *community modularity* to assess *network clustering*.

 5. Visualization:

-* Generated network visualizations using iGraph and NetworkX.
+* Generated network visualizations using *iGraph* and NetworkX.

-* Created word frequency and centrality-based visualizations with WordCloud, Matplotlib, and Seaborn.
+* Created word frequency and centrality-based visualizations with *WordCloud, Matplotlib, and Seaborn*.

 6. Statistical Analysis: